 Nomination is by petition and may be made by anyone within or outside the University.
 A complete nomination packet should be submitted with statements of justification from at least three but no more than seven persons.
 Appropriate documents supporting the nomination and detailing the candidate’s contributions should be submitted along with a curriculum vitae.
 Selection of one person to receive the Award will be made from among the nominees by the Robert W. Clopton Award Committee.

 Award will be given near the end of the Spring semester.

 Who May Submit a Nomination?

 Anyone may submit a nomination by petition.

 How to Submit Complete Nomination Packet:

-Transmit PDF via UH FileDrop, OFDAS, email@example.com.
+Transmit a single PDF of the nomination packet via UH FileDrop to OFDAS, email@example.com.

 Questions?
 Contact Us.

 The following criteria will be used in judging among candidates for the Award:

 - The candidate must be a full-time faculty member of the University of Hawai‘i at Mānoa.